The Archimedean order unitization of seminormed ordered vector spaces: Introduction

-\emph{Acknowledgements.} A rudimentary version of this paper was contained in the author's master thesis \cite[Chapter 3]{scriptie}, carried out at Leiden University under the supervision of Onno van Gaans and Marcel de Jeu.
-The remainder of this paper was written with partial support from the Dutch Research Council (NWO), project number 613.009.127.
-The author wishes to thank Onno van Gaans, Marcel de Jeu, and Hent van Imhoff for many helpful comments and suggestions.
+\emph{Acknowledgements.} A rudimentary version of this paper was contained in the author's master thesis \cite[Chapter 3]{Dobben-MSc-thesis}, written at Leiden University under the supervision of Onno van Gaans and Marcel de Jeu.
+The remainder of this paper was written intermittently at Delft University of Technology, supported by the Dutch Research Council (NWO), project number 613.009.127, and at the Technical University of Denmark, supported by the Carlsberg Foundation, grant number CF21-0682.
+I am grateful to Onno van Gaans, Marcel de Jeu, Hent van Imhoff for many helpful comments and suggestions, and to Vern Paulsen for pointing me towards recent literature on non-unital operator systems.